chibicode/naze/en/_posts/2014-04-04-angularjs-articles.md

 I feel that 80% of the best AngularJS practices are scattered across various articles on the web, whereas the remaining 20% are concentrated in books and other educational curriculums.
 So I decided to focus on the big wins (= long tail) and compiled a list of the best practices articles.

+Most of the content comes from me Googling and from [ng-newsletter](http://www.ng-newsletter.com/).

 ## Notes

 * Each article is accompanied with the date I added the article to this list.
 It's not the article's published date.